FrancescoRizzi/AWSomesauce/README.md

 A project to capture and share tips, tricks, snipplets, and solutions built on or around the [Amazon Web Services (AWS)](https://aws.amazon.com/) cloud platform.

-## Just Getting Started

-Not much to see here (yet).

-## Build/Run Instructions

-#TODO: clone from github and then?
-How to set a virtualenv, and run the unit tests or other parts?
-bundle exec jekyll serve

 ## Index
 * [Index of Articles](articles/README.md)